Kaimahi Whare Putunga

 Packhouse workers need to be:

-- accurate, with an eye for detail.
+- accurate, with an eye for detail

 Useful experience includes:

-- work on orchards or vegetable farms
+- work in orchards or market gardens

 - forklift driving